neilgall/lightshow/README.md

 `controller.rs` links the IoT client with the zones.
 On startup it publishes to the `get` MQTT topic via the IoT client, then enters a receive loop.
 When `get/accepted` and `update/delta` events arrive the appropriate zones are configured.
 If a zone changes state, a new reported state is published back to IoT core.

 The IoT core client monitors disconnect and reconnect events.
 After the second of these occurs, it notifies the controller which re-registers the MQTT subscriptions.
 Since my Raspberry Pi where this runs is several metres from the house its WiFi connection is not perfectly stable, and I have found this resubscription absolutely vital for reliable operation of MQTT.

+## Credits

+Thanks to Arnstein Kleven for his [aws-iot-device-sdk-rust](https://github.com/arnstein/aws-iot-device-sdk-rust) crate which helped inspire how to build the MQTT client.